JoseRicoCct/Capstone_MScData_Sept23_SB/README.md

 #### 4.5.1 Technological Data

-The technological data used in this project was synthetically generated, with the primary requirement being a binary target and features suitable for modelling a Neural Network.
+The technological data used in this project was synthetically generated, with the primary requirement being a binary target and features suitable for modelling a NN.
 Two sets of datasets were created: IID and non-IID.
 Python libraries such as `numpy`, `pandas`, and `Faker` were used for this purpose.
 For the IID datasets, each client received normally distributed feature columns and a balanced binary target variable, each consisting of 5,000 rows.
 The logic for IID data generation is illustrated in Figure 8.

 ![Technological IID data generation](/FiguresAndTables/mainReadmeFig/8.jpg)
 **Figure 8.** Flow technological IID data generation.